IDU-CVLab/Distortion-Detection/README.md

 * The data used in this study is collected under the Marie Curie IRG grant (no: FP7 PIRG08-GA-2010-27697).

 * The dataset contains cell motility, macrophage behaviours and some other experiments images which are taken by PCM.

+* Please send an email if you need more details or wish to further collaborate.

 # Citation
 * If you find the work useful, please consider citing the paper: